Levonorgestrel (Generic Levonelle)

 Though not listed as a side effect, it has been suggested that the high dose of hormones in levonorgestrel may cause mood swings and depression as it leaves your body.
 This is rare and usually settles down within a couple of weeks.
 If you feel depressed or experience mood swings for more than 2 weeks after taking levonorgestrel, make an appointment with your GP.

 Lower abdominal pain is listed as a common side effect of levonorgestrel.
 This is normally mild and goes away on its own within a few days.
 Contact your doctor immediately if your abdominal pain is severe, lasts longer than a few days or is accompanied by vaginal bleeding or dizziness.
-These may be signs of an ectopic pregnancy (when the baby grows outside the womb) and is a medical emergency which needs immediate treatment.
+These symptoms may suggest an ectopic pregnancy, which is a medical emergency that needs immediate treatment.

 Dr Babak Ashrafi Clinical Lead for Service Expansion